official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 143 Blair T. A Journey.
 Hutchinson, 2010.
 144 House of Commons, Official Report, 18 March 2003, columns 760‑774.

-40

-The Report of the Iraq Inquiry•  to support the use of all means necessary to ensure the disarmament of Iraq’s
+•  to support the use of all means necessary to ensure the disarmament of Iraq’s

 weapons of mass destruction, on the basis that the United Kingdom must uphold the authority of the United Nations as set out in resolution 1441 and many